-Mr. Burns is the founding principal of BSC Forensic Services, LLC and continues to practice as a Structural Forensic Consultant.
-His unique background in education, business, engineering, and teaching provides BSC with a solid platform for a sustainable forensic engineering practice.
-Since 2011, BSC has grown to a nationally-recognized firm with experts licensed in over 25 states for practice in fields such as: structural, civil, mechanical, electrical, mold, industrial hygiene, as well as fire and explosion.
-Mr. Burns founded BSC Drone in 2017 and BSC Fire Services in 2018, continuing the growth and expansion of the BSC family of companies.
+Mr. Burns is the founding Principal of BSC Forensic Services, LLC and continues to practice as a Structural Forensic Investigator.
+He has a unique background including education, business development, technology development, engineering design, forensic engineering, and teaching.
+Since 2011, BSC has grown to a nationally-recognized firm under Mr. Burns’ leadership with experts licensed throughout the United States in fields such as: structural, civil, mechanical, electrical, mold, industrial hygiene, drones, as well as fire and explosion.

 Mr. Tisdale has over fifteen years of experience in engineering and construction including forensic experience in evaluating the cause and origin of damage in residential and commercial buildings.
 Mr. Tisdale has evaluated hundreds of structures for damages related to roofing, cladding, framing, moisture intrusion and foundations from various causes including wind, hail, storm surge, flooding, fire, impact, design and construction deficiencies.